 Erin has practiced public accounting in San Francisco for more than 10 years, and is currently a senior audit manager with Seiler, LLP.
 Erin provides audit and advisory services to private equity firms, privately held businesses, private foundations, and public not-for-profit entities.
 Born and raised in the Napa Valley, Erin graduated from the University of Tennessee.
 She resides in San Francisco with her husband, Jim Hastings.
 Erin’s sister-in-law and close family friends are professional artists and Headlands alumni.
 Erin served on the Finance Advisory Committee for two years prior to joining Headlands’ Board of Directors in 2010 and currently Chairs the Finance Committee.

 Kathryn is a visual artist represented by Stephen Wirtz Gallery in San Francisco.
 Her paintings have been exhibited at SFMOMA, the Oakland Museum of Art, Yerba Buena Center for the Arts and numerous other museums and galleries.
-Kathryn was an affiliate artist at Headlands from 1996 to 1998 and an Artist in Residence in 2000, the year she received the SECA Art Award from SFMOMA.
+Kathryn was an Affiliate Artist at Headlands from 1996 to 1998 and an Artist in Residence in 2000, the year she received the SECA Art Award from SFMOMA.
 Kathryn holds a BA from UC Berkeley, a BFA from California College of the Arts and an MFA from the Yale School of Art.
 She lives in Marin where she is the Chair of the Annual Fund at Marin Horizon School and also serves on their development committee.
-Kathryn joined Headlands’ Board in 2009 and serves on the Program Committee.
+Kathryn joined Headlands’ Board in 2009 and serves as Chair of the Program Committee.

 Jamie Alexander is the Gallery Director and Co-owner of Park Life, an independent retail store and art gallery on Clement Street in San Francisco.
 The retail space features art and design products culled together from all over the world, featuring hard to find, limited edition, and unique items that include books (art, type, design, photography, etc.), modern design objects, prints, paper goods, tee-shirts, homewares, jewelry, and artist multiples.
 The Park Life Gallery seeks to showcase the most engaging contemporary art being created today, holding 10 exhibits each year.
 Jamie also publishes books and catalogs under the imprint Paper Museum Press, and he has published works with artists including Andrew Schoultz, Ian Johnson, Brendan Monroe, and Tournesol Awardee Shaun O’Dell.
 Jamie studied design and art history and has been a patron of Bay Area arts for over 15 years.
 Jamie joined Headlands’ Board in 2010.